 Digestive problems: Different dog breeds can react to apple peels differently.
 However, apple peels are known to cause digestive trouble in dogs when consumed in large quantities.
 Ideally, you should introduce apple skin gradually in very small quantities and monitor your dog for signs of digestive trouble.
 If your dog is unbothered by small quantities of apple skin/peels, you can make them a staple snack.

-Can dogs eat apple skin?
-Absolutely!
-Apple peels are good for dogs.
+Dogs can eat apple skin, they are good for dogs.
 Dogs eat apples as well.
 However, apple peels pose risks to the digestive system.
 Apple seeds can also introduce a lethal dose of cyanide in your dog's systems.
 To avoid this, dog owners should feed their dogs at most an apple a day worth of peels and make sure they separate the apple seeds and core.

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any concerns that you have.